Raja's covering index of $L_p$ spaces: Introduction

-Raja explicitly asked for the exact value of $\Theta_{\ell_2}(2)$ and recorded only the explicit bounds $0.707\le \Theta_{\ell_2}(2)\le 0.931$ (Problem~4.6 in~\cite{RajaCoveringIndex}).
-Our argument is elementary and relies only on an orthogonal decomposition of $H$ into two infinite-dimensional subspaces; it does not use the general AUS machinery.
+Raja explicitly asked for the exact value of $\Theta_{\ell_2}(2)$ (Problem~4.6 in~\cite{RajaCoveringIndex}).
+The upper bound is elementary and comes from an orthogonal decomposition of $H$ into $n$ infinite-dimensional subspaces, while the matching lower bound follows from an explicit computation of Raja's goal derivation on Hilbert balls.

 Second, we give an explicit block decomposition of the unit ball in the scalar-valued Lebesgue spaces $L_p(\mu)$, $1\le p<\infty$, which produces coverings by $n$ closed convex sets of essential inradius $n^{-1/p}$.
 This yields the upper bound